Frank Delgrosso: Coaching, administrative and refereeing career

 In 1934 he coached the Ponsonby senior side.
-He also coached the Taranaki side in their match against Auckland and then coached Auckland in matches against Northland and South Auckland (Waikato).
+He also coached the Taranaki side in their match against Auckland and then coached Auckland in a match against Northland with Thomas McClymont then taking the coaching reigns for Auckland's match against South Auckland (Waikato) towards the end of the season.
 In 1935 he was elected Ponsonby club captain and on the executive committee in 1937.
 In 1939 he stood for a position on the refereeing board and was elected.
 He began by refereeing lower grades ranging from schoolboys through to the 3rd to 6th grades.
 Delgrosso was also appointed as a linesman for the senior matches at Carlaw Park in June and also refereed senior B fixtures.
-Beyond this season there is no record of him continuing any official involvement in Auckland rugby league.
+Beyond this season there is no record of him continuing any official involvement in Auckland rugby league match officiating.

 Personal life and death

-Frank Delgrosso was born November 3, 1899 and was the son of Maud Alice and Dominic Delgrosso.
+Frank Delgrosso was born 3 November 1899, and was the son of Maud Alice and Dominic Delgrosso.
 He had a brother named Victor who was 4 years younger.
-Frank married Ivy Beatrice King on February 16, 1921 in Ponsonby, Auckland, and they had a daughter, Ivis Maud (1921-1945) in the same year.
+Frank married Ivy Beatrice King on 16 February 1921, in Ponsonby, Auckland, and they had a daughter, Ivis Maud (1921-1945) in the same year.
 They had a son, Francis Dominic Delgrosso (1924-2005), who served during World War II.
 Ivis became engaged to marry Frederick Alexander Cammick in December 1940.

 His mother Maud died in 1932 and his father Dominic died in 1948.
 Frank's wife Ivy died in 1960, while his brother Victor died in 1961.
 Frank died in 1981 aged 81.
-His son Francis died on September 24, 2005.
+His son Francis died on 24 September 2005.